aaronmaturen/painless-recipes/src/recipes/hummus.md

 7. Add the Garlic, salt and lemon juice to the processor
 8. Process everything, adding the reserved liquid as needed
 9. Add in the tahini and continue to process until smoothed.
-10. Add in the cumin.
+10. Add in the cumin, if using.
 11. Adjust seasoning as needed.
 12. Serve topped with pine nuts or olive oil (if desired)